-I have always been a money conscious person worrying about every penny I have and even more so when we brought our first house 2 years ago because of the big responsibilities of paying the mortgage, bills etc and making sure we got the best deals we could on everything we bought.
+I have always been a money conscious person worrying about every penny I have and even more so when we brought our first house over 5 years ago because of the big responsibilities of paying the mortgage, bills etc and making sure we got the best deals we could on everything we bought.

-I always knew I wanted to buy my own house so saved for years as a young girl to have the money for a deposit, and even before we were anywhere near buying a property I was buying stuff for the house, Cleaning products, plates, saucepans, cooking utensils, coffee, tea (things that wouldn’t go out of date) etc just to spread the cost over a longer period of time.
-Some people called me mad for doing this but in the long run it saved us so much time and a larger expense all in one go.
+I always knew I wanted to buy my own house so saved for years as a young girl to have the money for a deposit, and even before we were anywhere near buying a property I was buying stuff for the house, cleaning products, plates, saucepans, cooking utensils, coffee, tea (things that wouldn’t go out of date) etc just to spread the cost over a longer period of time.
+Some people called me mad for doing it, but in the long run it saved us so much time and a larger expense all in one go.

 Anyways here below are my top money saving tips that I believe work for me.

 1) I tend to go food shopping on an evening as firstly it’s easier as I’m at work all day and secondly you get lots of reduced products and bargains, all fresh but the best before date is close so they reduce the product for quick sale, they reduce them quite a lot too so worth it.
 Then I just put it all in the freezer to use at a later date.

 2) I’m always searching, downloading and using coupons from the internet.
 You can find 50p, £1.00, £1.50 or more off it’s just knowing where to look then you just print them and take them shopping with and save yourself some money off.

 3) Branded products, I used to always say “you can’t beat Heinz ketchup” I now don’t believe you can always tell the different in shop brands to named brand products.
 Same as things like tea, I absolutely love tea but I’ve brought Aldi’s own brand tea and drank PG tips, Tetley, Yorkshire tea, and decaf tea and I honestly personally can’t taste the difference except the price difference.
 Others may disagree.